-- Distinguish the key attributes of alternative PMW techniques including their appropriate applications and limitations.
+- Analyse the key attributes of alternative PWM techniques including their appropriate applications and limitations.

-- Demonstrate an appropriate understanding of key business drivers and sensitivities within various private wealth management business models and appropriately explain key issues.
+- Analyse key business drivers and sensitivities within various private wealth management business models and explain key issues.

 - Overview of Advice Channels

-- Lifecycle Investing – Why People Save & Invest
+- Life Cycle Investing – Why People Save and Invest

 - Client Acquisition and Retention